 Loose particle substrates are going to present several health hazards and hygiene concerns and as such, do not make as safe of substrates as non-particle or solid options.

-As such, myself and virtually any other bearded dragon owner is going to recommend you stick to non-particle based substrate options, with tile being the clear standout, followed closely by a good rubber shelf liner.
+As such, myself and virtually any other bearded dragon owner is going to recommend you stick to non-particle based substrate options.